liangkuns0226-lgtm/Liangkuns0226-lgtm/README.md

 I am a senior student who major in data science and minor in economics in the University of Arizona

-I am interested in applied econometrics, industrial organization, game theory, and the other use of quantative methods in the different problems
+Interested in applied econometrics, industrial organization, game theory, and the other use of quantative methods in the different problems

-**Research and Projects**..
+**Research and Projects**

+---

 Empirical Study of the Heterogeneous Effects Financial Channels of Chinese Local Governments..